DeSoepman/Whalekeeper/README.md

   port: 5454
 ```

-Notification settings (email, Discord, webhooks) are configured through the web UI and stored encrypted in the database.
+The SMTP password is stored encrypted in the database for security.
+Other settings are in the config file.

 ### Cron schedule examples